create3000/x_ite/docs/XHTML-DOM-Integration.md

 ## How use the Plug-In with X\_ITE

-Create an HTML or XHTML page and save it, additionally the »x\_ite\_dom.js« script must be included after the X\_ITE script, then XHTML DOM integration is available.
-Now, X3D content can directly be written within the X3DCanvas element and regular DOM manipulation methods can be used to manipulate the scene graph.
+Create an HTML or XHTML page and save it, include the »x_ite.min.js«.
+Now, X3D content can directly be written within the \<x3d-canvas\> element and regular DOM manipulation methods can be used to manipulate the scene graph.
 This gives X3D authors the ability to combine HTML with X3D.
-The »moveHouse« function in the example below demonstrates how to use regular DOM manipulation methods to control the behavior of the X3D content.
+The example below will show a simple Box node in the \<x3d-canvas\> element.

 ### Example